 The new catalog is displayed in the toolbar; the name is displayed in blue.

-- B- Add a sub-category of media to an existing sub-category. - a.
-Add a sub-category folder to an existing sub-category e.
-Choose the Plants sub-category
+B- Add a sub-category of media to an existing sub-category.

 In the Plant catalog we are going to add a sub-category to the existing sub-category Tropical Plants.